splunk/splunk-operator/docs/Examples.md

 EOF
 ```

-In the above environment, cluster master controls the [applications loaded](#installing-splunk-apps) to all
-the parts of the indexer cluster, and the indexer services that it creates select the indexers
-deployed by all the IndexerCluster parts, while the indexer services created by indexer cluster only select the indexers that it manages.
+The cluster master controls the [Splunk Apps](#installing-splunk-apps) distributed to all peers in the indexer cluster.
+The indexer services that it creates select the indexers deployed by all the IndexerCluster parts, while the indexer services created by indexer cluster only select the indexers that it manages.

-This can also allow to better control
-the upgrade cycle to respect the recommended order: cluster master, then search heads,
-then indexers, by defining and updating the docker image used by each IndexerCluster part.
+This allows the Splunk Operator to control the upgrade cycle and use the recommended order: cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.

-This solution can also be used to build a [multisite cluster](MultisiteExamples.md)
-by defining a different zone affinity and site in each child IndexerCluster resource.
+This example can be extended to build a [multisite cluster](MultisiteExamples.md) by defining a different zone affinity and site in each child IndexerCluster resource.

 The passwords for the instance are generated automatically.
 To review the passwords, please refer to the [Reading global kubernetes secret object](#reading-global-kubernetes-secret-object) instructions.

+### Monitoring Console
+The Monitoring Console provides detailed topology and performance information about your Splunk Enterprise deployment.

+Use the `monitoringConsoleRef` paramter to define the name of the MC prior to the pod creation.
+Or, use `monitoringConsoleRef` to reference a MC pod running in the namespace.
+The MC pod will periodically check for the existence of new or existing pods in the namespace, and automatically configure the connection used by the MC.

+** Add code block example for ADDING MC after a cluster is running
+** Update CM and Cluster examples above to define the `monitoringConsoleRef`
+** Update SHC example below to define the `monitoringConsoleRef`

 ### Search Head Clusters